Home

 The ram had been a present to Nephele from Hermes and the creature was completely devoted to queen Nephele and her children Phrixus and Helle.

-(It was from There that Jason and the Argonauts swipped the golden fleece.)
+(It was from there that Jason and the Argonauts swiped the golden fleece.)

 Phrixus and Chalciope had four sons Argus, Melas, Phrontis and Cytisorus, they would take on a minor role in the legend of the Golden fleece.